Responsive Web Dedign(二)

 The text is centered again so the link to the CSS file is working.
 Add another style to the file that changes the

-element.That brown background makes it hard to read the text.
+background-colorproperty tobrownfor thebodyelement.That brown background makes it hard to read the text.
 Change the

-so it has some color but you are still be able to read the text.The
+bodyelement’s background color to beburlywoodso it has some color but you are still be able to read the text.The

-element is used mainly for design layout purposes unlike the other content elements you have used so far.
-Add adiv
+divelement is used mainly for design layout purposes unlike the other content elements you have used so far.
+Add adivelement inside thebodyelement and then move all the other elements inside the newdiv.The goal now is to make the

-property is perfect for this.
-Create a new type selector in the style sheet that gives yourdiv
+divnot take up the entire width of the page.
+The CSSwidthproperty is perfect for this.
+Create a new type selector in the style sheet that gives yourdivelement a width of300px.Comments in CSS look like this:

 1